slowernews/hamster-system/README.md

 ### Possible painpoint?

-This system doesn't have a specialized app.
-That's not even an issue for me but it might be for you.
-However, it is platform agnostic so you can easily adapt it.
-My strategy, when a paper notebook is not enough (and most times it is), is to email myself the new stuff and take care of it later.
-You can also - easily - move your text file to a cloud and update it from your platform.
+This is not even an issue for me but it might be for you: this system doesn't have specialized apps.
+However, it is platform agnostic so you can easily adapt it to meet your needs and make it multi-platform by moving your text file to a cloud.
+I use it only on my PC so when a paper notebook is not enough (and most times it is), I email myself the new stuff and take care of it later.

 ### Is this the truth?